I want to talk a bit today about labor and work.

 Of course, tells you something about how we evaluate things.

 Now think kids.
 Imagine I asked you, “How much would you sell your kids for?” memories and associations and so on.
-Most people would say for lot, a lot of money.
+Most people would say for a lot, lot of money.

 (Laughter)